evature/docs/docs/_build/html/_sources/botkit.txt

       }
     }

-As usual, you can reply with a list of messages, such as text messages, image messages and even interacive messages.
+As usual, you can reply with a list of messages, such as text messages, image messages and even interactive messages.

 Display Gate Number